djmattyg007/httpclip/README.txt

 program I could find that could reliably persist the contents of the clipboard in the event that the httpclip process was terminated.

+You'll also need to install Flask yourself (which is its only dependency).

 The application defaults to only being available on the loopback device, and running on port 5000 (the defaults of the underlying Flask library).
 To change